citrix-openstack/blogentries/Introduction_To_XenServer_Fuel_Plugin.md

 The reason we need to make our own release is because

-* First we need to customize the wizard as well as some other setting tabs in order to narrow down all options to only of those that fits in XenServer
+* First we need to customize the wizard as well as some other setting tabs in order to narrow down all options to only of those that fits in XenServer. e.g. Nova-network with FlatDHCP Manager and Cinder
 * Second we have to trigger some additional consequent processes which we will discuss in the following sections to complement the environment
 * Last but not the least we need to require user to provide the XenServer hosts' credential information in order to ssh into XenServer hosts to patch something.
 That is why we need to create our own region in setting tabs as below.